kamshory/biller/README.md

 4. **Content-length**
 **`Content-length`** is the length of the request body in bytes.
 The client must calculate the length of the  request body before sending it to the server.
 Therefore, the merchant may not send a request with partial content.

 6. **Host**
 **`Host`** is server address that will be accessed by merchant.
 This address contains: domain/subdomain, domain/subdomain and port, IP address, IP address and port.
 For example ``dev.altopay.id:9090``.

 ## 1.4 Request Body

-Every request body always contains this two properties:
+Every request body always contains properties:

 1. **`command`  (String)**
 It is a command that must be execute by the server.
 This command must be write in lowercase letters.
 If the command is written incorrectly, the server will send a response with response code “Invalid Transaction” with an error message “Invalid Command”.